hackerstolz/foodhacks-apis/README.md

 # API & Challenges available at food{hacks}

-For infos about the event please check out the event description at (our event page)[www.food-hacks.de]
+For infos about the event please check out the event description at [our event page](www.food-hacks.de)

 ## Available APIs & Datasets with a related challenges
 TODO